rob-ng15/Silice-Playground/j1eforth/DE10NANO-ULX3S/README.md

 ff5e | | Collision detection flag for sprite 14 { bitmap, sprite14, sprite13, ... sprite 0 }

 _For the Upper Sprite Layer add 10 to the address, range ff40 - ff4f, ff60 - ff6f_.

+_Range ff70 - ff7f will be for setting sprite layer palette colours.
+Palettes are the same between lower and upper layers.
+This is not yet implemented._

 #### j1eforth SPRITE LAYER words